markoooooooo/ooo/Readwise/Books/Zen Flesh, Zen Bones.md

     - Tags: [[orange]]
 - It is too clear and so it is hard to see.
 A dunce once searched for a fire with a lighted lantern.
 Had he known what fire was, He could have cooked his rice much sooner. ([Location 1426](https://readwise.io/to_kindle?action=open&asin=B07D1PP23J&location=1426))
     - Tags: [[orange]]
+## New highlights added July 27, 2022 at 11:19 AM
+- Gasan instructed his adherents one day: “Those who speak against killing and who desire to spare the lives of all conscious beings are right.
+It is good to protect even animals and insects.
+But what about those persons who kill time, what about those who are destroying wealth, and those who destroy political economy?
+We should not overlook them.
+Furthermore, what of the one who preaches without enlightenment?
+He is killing Buddhism.” ([Location 970](https://readwise.io/to_kindle?action=open&asin=B07D1PP23J&location=970))